ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/running/tls/origination.md

 ## Advanced configuration using a `TLSContext`

-If your upstream services require more than basic HTTPS support (for example, providing a client certificate or setting the minimum TLS version support) you must create a `TLSContext` for $productName$ to use when originating TLS.
+If your upstream services require more than basic HTTPS support (for example, providing a client certificate or setting the minimum TLS version support) you must create a `TLSContext` for Emissary to use when originating TLS.
 For example:

 ```yaml